 A completed pet policy addendum and accompanying documents must be on file in the Housing Office and approved before the pet may move on campus.
-This form is available from the Housing Coordinator.
+This form is available from the operations support coordinator.
 All documents must be updated annually prior to July 1.